FredHappyface/.github/PULL_REQUEST_TEMPLATE.md

 * Include a description of the proposed changes and how to test them.
 -->

-Pull Request to be reviewd by: @FredHappyface
+Pull Request to be reviewed by: @FredHappyface

 ### What is the purpose of this pull request? (put an "X" next to item)